 What should I do if I think I have lymphedema?

-What is the treatment for lymphedema?
+What’s the treatment for lymphedema?

 Treatment for lymphedema can be simple or intensive.
 An occupational or physical therapist who specializes in lymphedema can help choose the best program for you.

-Treatment has 4 main components:
+Treatment has 4 main parts: